S3-working-group/s3-practical-guide/S3-practical-guide.md

 **Self-Organization**: People organizing work within constraints defined through governance.

-**Operations** (Doing the Work): The work being done to create and deliver value, guided by governance
+**Operations** (Doing the Work): The work being done to create and deliver value, guided by governance.

 **Semi-Autonomy**: The autonomy of people to create value, limited by the constraints of their domain (including the influence of delegator(s) and representatives), and by objections from others.

 ---

-## Governance vs. Operations
+## Governance or Operations?

-Tracking, reviewing and evolving decisions made to achieve objectives enables an organization to continuously learn and improve.

 _Does it require or benefit from an individual or group decision?_

 -   yes: governance
-    -   not covered by a previous agreement
+    -   it's not covered by a previous agreement
-    -   needs to be agreed, decided or amended
+    -   it's needs to be agreed, decided or amended
 -   no: operations
-    -   covered by previous agreement (those accountable are free to act)
+    -   it's covered by previous agreement (those accountable are free to act)
-    -   needs to be done
+    -   it needs to be done

 ---